greenlaw110/atmsim/README.md

 Run the application
 --------------------

-Type `mvn exec:java` to enter the command line shell to the atm sim program.
+Type `mvn package exec:java` to enter the command line shell to the atm sim program.
 Then you can see something like

 ```
 no atm found. prepare to create default atm:new ATM created: